connected-world-services/more-promises/README.md

 When all methods are changed, you're able to change you calls to node-style methods (eg. `fs.readFile()`) into ones that rely on returning `Promise` objects instead (eg. `fs.readFileAsync()`).

-### `returnedPromise = morePromises.settle(list)`
+### `returnedPromise = morePromises.settle(list, [options])`

 Returns a promise that is fulfilled when every promise in `list` is fulfilled.
 If any promise in `list` is rejected, the returned promise is rejected with a list of all rejections.

 When resolved or rejected, the array indexes or object property names are preserved.
+If the `sparse` property on the `options` object is set to `false`, then the rejected promise list will be condensed, if it is a sparse array.

-    // The list can be an array or an object var list = {
+    // The list can be an array or an object. var list = {
         regularValue: 12345,
         fail1: Promise.reject("fail 1"),